|Meeting Times:||Tuesday and Thursday, 11:00 – 12:15, Monroe 110|

 The University provides the opportunity to provide grading feedback midway through the semester.
-This will take into account your score on the mid-term exam and the programming projects submitted up to that point.
+This will take into account your score on assignments submitted up to that point.
 Any student receiving less than a 65% on either of these will receive a "U" for their mid-semester grade.
 If this happens to you, please don't hesitate to talk with me about how we can improve your performance in this class.

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular:

-For labs, collaboration is OK.
+For labs and activities, collaboration is OK.
 The goal of the labs is to ensure you understand the concepts we are going over.

-For projects, you may discuss the ideas with other students, but all of your work must be your own.
-You must yourself write and understand everything in each assignment you submit.
-It is an honor code violation to copy directly from another student either by copy and paste or by transcription, or to copy from the web.
+For programming projects, you may discuss the project with other students, but the code in your project must be written by you.
+It is an honor code violation to copy directly from someone, either by copy and paste or by transcription, or to copy from the web.

-For exams, you can not talk to anyone during the exam, or use any kind of notes.
+For exams, you must not copy off of another student, or use any kind of unauthorized notes.